 For a Study Group at the Oscher LifeLong Learning Institute at American University

-Day: Nine Wednesday afternoons over 10 weeks, 1 to 2:50 am, Temple Baptist Church
+Day: Ten Monday afternoons, 1 to 2:50 pm, Temple Baptist Church

 Dr Ellen Moody